pacman82/atoi-rs/README.md

 Starting from a binary or ascii format you can parse an integer around three times as fast as with the more idiomatic detour over utf8.
 The crate comes with benchmarks so you can see for yourself.

+The `FromRadix10Checked` trait also provides a way to parse integers very fast and safe, as its implementation only performs checked arithmetics for the one digit that may actually overflow.

 ## Example

 Parsing from a slice